lkollar/awesome-stars/README.md

 ## Perl

+- [sanoid](https://github.com/jimsalterjrs/sanoid) - Policy-driven snapshot management and replication tools.
+Currently using ZFS for underlying next-gen storage, with explicit plans to support btrfs when btrfs becomes more reliable.
+Primarily intended for Linux, but BSD use is supported and reasonably frequently tested.
 - [gitolite](https://github.com/sitaramc/gitolite) - Hosting git repositories -- Gitolite allows you to setup git hosting on a central server, with very fine-grained access control and many (many!) more powerful features.

 ## Python